Basic date and time types

 form 5:MM and 6:MM both map to 1:MM when converted to Eastern, but earlier times

-attribute set to 0 and the later times have it set to 1.
+have the fold attribute set to 0 and the later times have it set to 1.

 For example, at the Fall back transition of 2016, we get: